michaellegg16/Mars-Rover-Web-Scrape-Mongo-App/README.md

 * Mars Weather:
    * Visit the Mars Weather twitter account [here](https://twitter.com/marswxreport?lang=en) and scrape the latest Mars weather tweet from the page.
-   * Save the tweet text for the weather report as a variable called `mars_weather`.
+   * Save the tweet text for the weather report as a variable called `mars_weather_tweet`.

 ![MarsWeather](https://github.com/michaellegg16/Mars-Rover-Web-Scrape-Mongo-App/blob/master/Mission_to_Mars/Screenshots/MarsWeather.png)